-Veterans’ Group Life Insurance (VGLI) is another government backed life insurance policy available only to service members.
+Veterans’ Group Life Insurance (VGLI) is another government-backed life insurance policy available only to service members.
 However, it is different from SGLI coverage since it only becomes available upon a service member’s release from the service.
-VGLI allows service members to convert their full-time SGLI coverage to a renewable term life insurance policy once they are no longer active duty.
+VGLI allows service members to convert their full-time SGLI coverage to a renewable term life insurance policy once they are no longer on active duty.

 With VGLI, a veteran can receive coverage in increments of $10,000 up to the maximum of $400,000.
 However, a veteran’s VGLI benefits cannot be more than the amount of coverage they had in their SGLI at the time of their separation from the service.

 VGLI rates are based on your age, and they change with time.
 It’s also important to note you can convert your SGLI policy to a VGLI policy upon leaving the military without going through an underwriting process.
 However, if you do not convert your SGLI policy to a VGLI policy immediately after leaving the service, you may have to go through an underwriting process if you later decide you wish to apply for VGLI.
 This can make VGLI difficult to obtain.
 So please do your research before you separate so you know whether or not to convert your policy.

 |Amount of Insurance||Age 29 and Below||Age 30-34||Age 35-39||Age 40-44||Age 45-49||Age 50-54||Age 55-59||Age 60-64||Age 65-69||Age 70-74||Age 75-79||Age 80 & Over|

 VGLI Premiums Ages 55 and Up